 Sadie is a sweet tortie with a squeaky little voice.
 She's an affectionate lap cat who became even sweeter after she had major ear surgery to remove her ear canal.
 Still playful, Sadie loves to play with string.
 She also prefers to sit next to her owner for loving petting sessions.Continue to 10 of 40 below.

 OOT, a Fearless Tortie

-OOT showed up in the middle of a June night and invited her starving self into her current owner's home.
-Once a scrawny, three-pound scrap of a cat, she has grown into a beautiful companion full of hiss, spit and OOT-titude.Continue to 11 of 40 below.
+OOT showed up to her owner's home in the middle of a summer night and invited herself in for some food.
+She was once a scrawny little cat.
+But don't let that sweet and innocent face fool you because she's grown into a beautiful companion full of hiss, spit, and OOT-titude.Continue to 11 of 40 below.

 11 of 40